![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Sighisoara

 Sighisoara is Transylvania's historic walled town, a must-see.
 It's a 10-15 minute walk up the hill from Sighisoara station to the old town.
 You can climb Sighisoara's iconic clock tower dating from 1556, and walk up the town's wooden covered steps to the church on the citadel, seen in the photo below right taken from the clock tower.
 The yellow building in the photo below left is the birthplace of Vlad Dracul, known as Vlad the Impaler, the role model for Dracula.
-See map of Sighişoara showing station.
+Map of Sighişoara showing station.

 Guidebooks